oppia/oppia-web-developer-docs/Guide-on-defining-types.md

 };
 ```

-Avoid **exporting** these kind of types unless its **necessary** to do so because other developers may be confused on how to use that generic type and what arugments does it need.
+Avoid **exporting** these kind of types unless its **necessary** to do so because other developers may be confused on how to use that generic type and what arguments does it need.
 So, it's better to not export these generic types.

 ### The interfaces should not begin with `I`
 The interfaces should not have an extra `I`.
 For example `IAnswerStats` should just be `AnswerStats`.